Studying power-grid synchronization with incremental refinement of model heterogeneity: Results

 \subsection{Dependence of the critical point on the models}

-We assume that power-grid-like systems operate near the state of self-organized criticality (SOC)~\cite{SOC,dobson2007c,Schmietendorf_2014,POWcikk},.
+We assume that power-grid-like systems operate near the state of self-organized criticality (SOC)~\cite{SOC,dobson2007c,Schmietendorf_2014,POWcikk}.
 This means that the system is not operated on $100\%$ load capacity, but usually at a lower level.
 To mimic the not fully loaded behavior we can cast equation \eqref{kur2eq} in the following form:

 The multiplicative factor $\lambda$ in front of the interaction term is the chosen constant for the system and its value corresponds to different load levels.
-Alternatively it can be also said, that the initial $\frac{{P}_{i}^{max}}{{I}_{i}{\ }{\omega _{S}}}$ term transforms to $\frac{{P}_{i}}{{I}_{i}{\ }{\omega }_{S}}$, with arbitrary $P_i$ power.
 In a mathematical sense this maps to a changing coupling strength, which allows us to identify the SOC behavior by analyzing the standard deviation of the Kuramoto order parameter.

-To identify the cross-over point to synchronization (cf. fig. \ref{fig:r_th}), we varied the $\lambda$ parameter from $0.1$ to $1.0$ with steps of $0.1$.
+To identify the cross-over point to synchronization (Fig. \ref{fig:R_lambda}), we varied the $\lambda$ parameter from $0.1$ to $1.0$ with steps of $0.1$.
 For the sake of completeness, we performed analysis starting the system from a phase-ordered state, i.e. all oscillators have the same initial phase and some noise, or from a disordered phase, i.e. all the oscillators have random initial phase assignment.
-In the figures of this section, dash-dotted lines with unfilled markers will represent the phase-ordered states, and continuous lines with filled markers are the disordered states.
+In the figures of this section, unfilled markers will represent the phase-ordered states, and filled markers are the disordered states.

 We have chosen model scenarios $1$, $5$, and $9$ for finding the optimal $\lambda$ value, as these scenarios represent homogeneous nodal behavior with three different options for defining the coupling strength.
-We performed the statistical calculation on a minimum $2500$ sample and a maximum $7500$ for each $\lambda$ value.
-The results are shown in Figs. \ref{fig:r_th}-\ref{fig:runi_th} for $R$, $\Omega$ and $R_{uni}$, respectively.
+As it was shown in Fig. \ref{fig:W_ij_PDF}, the PDFs of these options have different spreads and medians as well, as they are based on different technical assumptions.
+We performed the statistical calculation on a minimum $1920$ sample and a maximum $5000$ for each $\lambda$ value.
+The results are shown in Figs. \ref{fig:R_lambda}-\ref{fig:R_uni_lambda} for $R$, $\Omega$ and $R_{uni}$, respectively.

-Fig. \ref{fig:r_th} shows that the behavior of the phase-ordered curves (dash-dotted lines with unfilled markers) is non-trivial.
-As the curves of scenarios 1, 5, and 9 overlap, this implies that $R$ does not capture the difference in modeling the coupling strength.
-Very similar results were obtained for $\Omega$-s, as shown in Fig. \ref{fig:omega_th}.